-A Balisong trainer is a standard balisong/butterfly knife without a blade.
+A Balisong butterfly knife trainer is a standard balisong/butterfly knife without a blade.
 It is 100% legal in the US and, unlike a real knife, you can’t cut yourself.
-The trainer will help you learn how to flip without getting injured but, note, you can develop bad habits if you stay on the trainer too long.
+The trainer will help you learn how to flip without getting injured but note that you can develop bad habits if you stay on the trainer too long.

-Not everyone needs to buy a balisong trainer.
+Not everyone needs to buy a butterfly knife trainer.
 If you already own a Balisong (but aren’t that good at it), you can just use some electrical tape to tape up the blade.
 This will protect your hands from getting cut.
 You can also just use this tip to skip the trainer and get yourself a real balisong.